benjzhang/benjzhang.github.io/_pages/apma1930z.md

 ## Textbook
 No required textbook.
-We will assign selected readings from *Probabilistic Machine Learning* by Murphy and *The Elements of Statistical Learning* by Hastie, Tibshirani, and Friedman.

 We will be reading selections from
 - [Probabilistic Machine Learning: An Introduction](https://probml.github.io/pml-book/book1.html) by Kevin P. Murphy
 - [Gaussian processes for Machine Learning](https://gaussianprocess.org/gpml/) by Carl Edward Rasmussen and Christopher K. I. Williams
 - [The Elements of Statistical Learning](https://hastie.su.domains/ElemStatLearn/) by Trevor Hastie, Robert Tibshirani, and Jerome Friedman.